 The artists in the exhibition represent the major independent art movements in post-World War II and post-Soviet Russia.
-On show are 1970’s “Moscow Conceptualists” (Ilya Kabakov, Ivan Chuikov, Dmitri Prigov), “Sots Art” (Vitaly Komar), 1980’s “Paper Architecture” (Alexander Brodsky and Yuri Avvakumov), as well as more recent works by notorious performance artist Oleg Kulik, and well-known social documentary artist Olga Chernysheva.
+On show are the “Moscow Conceptualists” of the 1970s (Ilya Kabakov, Ivan Chuikov, Dmitri Prigov), “Sots Art” (Vitaly Komar), the “Paper Architecture” of the 1980’s (Alexander Brodsky and Yuri Avvakumov), as well as more recent works by notorious performance artist Oleg Kulik, and well-known social documentary artist Olga Chernysheva.

 The depository will reveal iconic pieces by Moscow conceptual artists such as Ilya Kabakov’s album Mathematical Gorsky,1974, from the series Ten Characters, Ivan Chuikov’s Window painting, and Dmitri Prigov’s series of drawings Phantom Installations.
 Yuri Avvakumov, one of the founders of the “Paper Architecture” movement presents a series of prints designed as ironic reminiscence of Tatlin’s constructivist Monument to the Third International, developing like a scaffolding around the skeleton of Mukhina’s Monument to Worker and Farmer, the popular icon of Socialist Realism.

-United around essential characteristic of Russian culture as a culture of hidden meanings, the artists in the exhibition all converge on the idea of the archive as a way to make tangible the true essence of their history.
-In essence Depository of Dreams is such archive.
+United around an essential characteristic of Russian culture as a culture of hidden meanings, the artists in the exhibition all converge on the idea of the archive as a way to make tangible the true essence of their history.
+Essentially Depository of Dreams is this type of archive.